15

 University of Stuttgart, Visualization Research Center (VISUS), Room: 00.012University of Konstanz, Room: ZT 702

-The talk will be transmitted to the University of Konstanz, Room: ZT 702
+The lecture will be transmitted to the University of Konstanz, Room: ZT 702

 Oct 6th - 7th, 2025, full days